Sunday, March 22, 1992

 Municipal Stadium - West Palm Beach, FL

-My dad brought me to my very first major league game 27 years ago today.
-It was a Spring Training game between the defending National League Champion Atlanta Braves and the New York Mets in West Palm Beach.
+My dad brought me to my first major league game 27 years ago today.
+It was a Grapefruit League Spring Training game between the defending National League Champion Atlanta Braves and the New York Mets in West Palm Beach.
+Most of the photos I took at this game are pretty blurry (I was 11 years old and using an old 110 camera), but they capture a pretty important memory in my life.

 The Mets picked up four superstars in the winter before the 1992 season.
 They signed right fielder Bobby Bonilla to a five year contract that made him the highest paid player in the game at the time.
 The also signed future Hall of Famer Eddie Murray to play first base, and six time All-Star Willie Randolph in what would be the final season of his playing career.
 Unfortunately, none of these three players appeared in the game; however the fourth and arguably best off-season acquisition was the ace who started the game.
 On December 11th, 1991, the Mets traded Gregg Jefferies, Kevin McReynolds and Keith Miller to the Kansas City Royals for two time Cy Young Award winner and former World Series MVP Bret Saberhagen.